Food Not to Eat After Cataract Surgery

 Water: Food Not to Eat After Cataract Surgery

 Hydration: Staying well-hydrated is essential for overall health and recovery.
-Aim to drink at least 8 cups of water per day and avoid sugary beverages and alcohol.
+Aim to drink at least 8 cups of water daily and what food to avoid after eye surgery, along with other beverages and alcohol.

 Post-Cataract Surgery Recovery Tips